Notebook: Seahawks could bring familiar faces back to help the offensive and defensive lines

 — Offensive lineman Cedric Ogbuehi, who hurt his shoulder in the mock game Sunday, was again out as was rookie tight end Stephen Sullivan.
 It’s unknown what Sullivan’s injury is.

-— The Seahawks are scheduled to practice again on Thursday afternoon and then players will get the next three days off, during which time teams will pare their rosters from 80 to the regular season maximum of 53.
+— The Seahawks are scheduled to practice again on Thursday afternoon and then players will get the next three days off, during which time teams will pare their rosters from 80 to the regular-season maximum of 53.
 Rosters must be cut by Saturday at 1 p.m.
 Seattle time.
 Teams can then assemble a 16-man practice squad on Sunday from the pool of cut players who have cleared waivers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.